Columbia, SC Car Shipping: 2026 Costs & Routes

 Route

-Columbia sits at the junction of I‑26, I‑20 and US‑76, giving carriers several direct corridors to the Southeast and Midwest.
-Routes that stay on interstate highways avoid tolls and lower wear on the truck, which can reduce the quote compared with detours onto smaller state roads.
+Columbia sits at the crossroads of I‑26, I‑20 and I‑77, giving carriers several direct corridors to the Southeast, Midwest and East Coast.
+Routes that stay on these interstates avoid tolls and smaller state roads, keeping rates lower than detours through less‑direct highways.

 Vehicle Type